 CONDITIONS OF PARTICIPATION

-4. Visit Jackson may waive any informalities or minor defects or reject any and all submittals.
+- Visit Jackson may waive any informalities or minor defects or reject all submittals.

-5. Visit Jackson reserves the right to reject any submittal if the evidence submitted by, or investigation of, such respondent demonstrates that such respondent or its subcontractors, in Visit Jackson's opinion, is not properly qualified to carry out the obligations of the Contract or to complete the Work contemplated therein.
+- Visit Jackson reserves the right to reject any submittal if the evidence submitted by, or investigation of, such respondent demonstrates that such respondent or its subcontractors, in Visit Jackson's opinion, is not properly qualified to carry out the Contract obligations or to complete the Work contemplated therein.